-As an initiative to boost the digital payments and bolster the cashless economy, the Government of India has introduced a new provision Section 269SU Prescribed Electronic Mode and subsequently notified Rule 119AA through the Finance (No. 2) Act, 2019 that prescribes certain electronic modes of payments as a mandatory facility for costumers to be given by businessmen.
+As an initiative to boost digital payments and bolster the cashless economy, the Government of India has introduced a new provision Section 269SU Prescribed Electronic Mode and subsequently notified Rule 119AA through the Finance (No. 2) Act, 2019 that prescribes certain electronic modes of payments as a mandatory facility for costumers to be given by businessmen.

 Imposition of Electronic Modes Under Section 269SU

-Section 269SU Under Income Tax Act 1961
+Section 269SU Under the Income Tax Act 1961

-Section 269SU prescribes the electronic modes for payments acceptance that an individual who is engaged in business has to provide in addition to the other electronic facility or digital mode of payment already available for the customers.
+Section 269SU prescribes the electronic modes for payment acceptance that an individual who is engaged in business has to provide in addition to the other electronic facility or digital mode of payment already available for the customers.

-Rule 119AA of Income Tax Act 1961
+Rule 119AA of the Income Tax Act 1961

 The prescribed electronic modes of payment in consonance with section 269SU were notified by the Central Board of Direct Taxes (CBDT).
 These modes are as follows:

-• Debit Card powered by RuPay
+- Debit Card powered by RuPay

-• Unified Payments Interface (UPI) (BHIM-UPI)
+- Unified Payments Interface (UPI) (BHIM-UPI)

-• Unified Payments Interface Quick Response Code (UPI QR Code) (BHIM-UPI QR Code)
+- Unified Payments Interface Quick Response Code (UPI QR Code) (BHIM-UPI QR Code)

 Provision of Penalty till 31st Jan 2020

-The penalty under section 271DB of the Act will not be applicable to the concerned person to install electronic modes of payment at his business venture until 31st Jan 2020 for giving him enough time to install the same.
+The penalty under section 271DB of the Act will not be applicable to the concerned person to install electronic modes of payment at his business venture until 31st Jan 2020 giving him enough time to install the same.

-Also, it is to be noticed that the concerned person will be liable to pay INR 5,000 per day from 1st Feb 2020 onwards in case he fails to do the required installation of electronic mode payment under the section 271DB of the Act
+Also, it is to be noticed that the concerned person will be liable to pay INR 5,000 per day from 1st Feb 2020 onwards in case he fails to do the required installation of electronic mode payment under section 271DB of the Act

 Section 269SU & Purpose Under Income Tax